-Recently, I came across HotelsCombined, a booking site that offers some incredibly deals on hotel bookings.
-HotelsCombined searches over 50 travel sites for the best deals and I’ve found some very competitive rates at some sample properties, including the Hyatt Ziva Los Cabos.
-For example, back in April I did a search for a stay in Los Cabos on April 18 -22, 2016 and found Swim Up Rooms selling for 40% less than on the Hyatt website!
-The same Swim Up Rooms selling for $768 per night on the Hyatt Ziva Los Cabos website were going for $456 per night on HotelsCombined.
-Clicking through to the actual travel website listing these rates, Skoosh.com, I found the rates displayed on HotelsCombined to be inclusive of taxes.
+I recently came across HotelsCombined, a travel booking site that offers incredible deals on hotels.
+HotelsCombined searches over 50 travel sites for the best deals and I’ve found some incredibly competitive rates at hotels like the Hyatt Ziva Los Cabos.
+For example, back in April I did a search for a stay in Los Cabos on April 18 -22, 2016 and found swim-up rooms selling for 40% less than on the Hyatt website!
+The same swim-up rooms selling for $768 per night on the Hyatt Ziva Los Cabos website were going for $456 per night on HotelsCombined.
+When clicking through to the actual travel website listing these rates, Skoosh.com, I found the rates displayed on HotelsCombined to be inclusive of taxes.

 HotelsCombined Rates at the Hyatt Ziva Los Cabos

-Recently, I searched rates at the Hyatt Ziva Los Cabos for September 20 – 24.
-At the moment, Hyatt is running a 50 – 65% off promotion for these dates and the cheapest room available, a Hyatt Ziva Master King or Double room, comes to $1,276 for two people.
+I recently searched rates at the Hyatt Ziva Los Cabos for September 20 – 24.
+Hyatt was running a 50 – 65% off promotion for these dates.
+Therefore, the cheapest room available comes to $1,276 for two people.
 Meanwhile, HotelsCombined displayed a rate of $972.14 per night.
 That’s a saving of over $300 on the same exact room type!

 HotelsCombined Rates at The Met Hotel Thessaloniki

 I’ve been making my fair share of hotel bookings lately and while I used to head straight to Kayak as my go-to hotel booking site, I’m now incorporating HotelsCombined into my hotel search.
 During my recent trip to Europe, I was searching for hotels in Thessaloniki and found The Met Hotel to be a good option.
-The Met Hotel is a limited participant in the Starwood Preferred Guest program, which is a nice bonus.
-The hotel was running a promotion, bringing a five night stay with breakfast to $758.29.
+The Met Hotel is part of the Starwood Preferred Guest program, which is an especially nice bonus.
+Furthermore, the hotel was running a promotion, bringing a five night stay with breakfast to $758.29.

 Meanwhile, HotelsCombined found an even lower rate of $632 for the same package through Hotels.com.